-Term Definition Reference Subscriber IP An IP Service that is provided by a Service Provider to This do Service a Subscriber between two or more UNIs, or between This document bervice one or more UNIs and a cloud service, specified using the Service Attributes described in this document.
-Subscriber An interconnected network belonging to a given This document Network Subscriber, which is connected to the Service Provider This document INCLIVITE at one or more UNIs.
+Term Definition Reference Subscriber IP An IP Service that is provided by a Service Provider to This document Service a Subscriber between two or more UNIs, or between one or more UNIs and a cloud service, specified using the Service Attributes described in this document.
+Subscriber An interconnected network belonging to a given This document Network Subscriber, which is connected to the Service Provider at one or more UNIs.
 In this document, "Subscriber Network" should be read as meaning "IP Subscriber Network".
-Super Operator An Operator for an Operator IP Service that is This document Super Operator decomposed into further Operator IP Services.
-This document Traffic Class An alternative term for Class of Service Name.
-In this This document Traine Class This document document, Class of Service Name (CoS Name) is used.
-For the avoidance of doubt, note that in this document, the term "CoS" does not refer to the Ethernet Priority - UNI Code Point (PCP) field.
-User Network Interface.
-This document UNI Access Link An individual connection between the Subscriber and This document UNI Access Link This document the SP that forms part of a UNI.
-In this document, "UNI Access Link" should be read as TTNI.4 meaning "IP UNI Access Link".
+Super Operator An Operator for an Operator IP Service that is This document decomposed into further Operator IP Services.
+Traffic Class An alternative term for Class of Service Name.
+In this This document document, Class of Service Name (CoS Name) is used.
+For the avoidance of doubt, note that in this document, the term "CoS" does not refer to the Ethernet Priority Code Point (PCP) field.
+UNI User Network Interface.
+This document UNI Access Link An individual connection between the Subscriber and This document the SP that forms part of a UNI.
+In this document, "UNI Access Link" should be read as meaning "IP UNI Access Link".
 User Network The demarcation point between the responsibility of the This document Interface Service Provider and the responsibility of the Subscriber.
 In this document, "User Network Interface" should be read as meaning "IP User Network Interface".

-Table 1 - Terminology and Abbreviations
+$Table\ 1-Terminology\ and\ Abbreviations$